Global well-posedness of slightly supercritical SQG equations and gradient estimate: Introduction

 \section{Introduction}

 The global well-posedness of the dissipative surface quasi-geostrophic (SQG) equation \eqref{eq:1.1} has been widely studied in recent literature.

+where $\Lambda = (-\Delta)^{\frac{1}{2}}$.
 The SQG equation first appeared in the mathematical literature in \cite{Con94}.
 Due to the positivity of the operator $\Lambda^\alpha$, it can be easily seen that the $L^p$ norms of $\theta$ are nonincreasing in time under smooth evolution.
 Indeed, the equation has $L^\infty$-maximum principle \cite{Cor04}.
 The situation differs by whether the order of the diffusion term is higher/identical/lower than the nonlinear transport term under $L^\infty$-rescaling of a solution.
 The case $\alpha=1$ is termed ``critical'' since the order is identical.
 The weak formulation and the global well-posedness for the subcritical case ($\alpha>1$) were understood in the usual sense \cite{Con99, Res95}.
-In addition, a small initial data case was studied in \cite{Con01}.
-The global well-posedness in the critical case was first proved in \cite{Caf10}(in $\R^n$) and \cite{Kis07,Kis10}(in $\mbb{T}^n$).
-In particular, \cite{Kis07} analyzed a breakthrough scenario of a modulus of continuity, called the nonlocal maximum principle, which is studied further in \cite{Kis11}.
-Shortly after that, \cite{Con12} presented the third proof.
-They introduced the nonlinear maximum principle, which can be applied to well-posedness proofs for various critical active scalar equations.
+The global well-posedness in the critical case was first proved in \cite{Caf10} (in $\mathbb{R}^n$) and \cite{Kis07,Kis10} (in $\mathbb{T}^n$).
+In particular, Kiselev-Nazarov-Volberg \cite{Kis07} analyzed a breakthrough scenario of a modulus of continuity, which they called the nonlocal maximum principle and is studied further in \cite{Kis11}.
+Shortly after that, Constantin-Vicol \cite{Con12} presented another proof.
+They introduced so-called nonlinear maximum principle, which can be applied to well-posedness proofs for various active scalar equations.